scrabbletank/farhome-rules/rulesdoc.md

 Enhance your vision, seeing through illusions and invisibility and seeing things for how they really are.
 Make a spellcasting roll against 2 bad dice.
 On success you gain true sight out to 30 tiles.

-The duration increases by 1 hour for every level above 5th.
+The duration increases by 1 hour for every level cast above 5th.